rever0f/j2c/README.md

 frequency][3].
 And could likely be better optimised.
 [Asetniop][2] has got me thinking...

-Added the -f option for file currently the only way to use a keyboard on archlinux I use /dev/input/by-id/* as the names are descriptive.
+Added the -f option for file.
+This is currently the only way to use a keyboard on archlinux I use /dev/input/by-id/* as the names are descriptive.

 Working for my dell keyboard and the apple usb